socpriya/Socrates-blog/_posts/blogs/2017-11-14-model-deterioration.md

 **h.
 Changes in Product:** <br>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Change in premium rate or coverage of insurance products that makes customers to change their coverage plan

+**h.
+Changes in Dataset that are not considered originally:** <br>
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Change in discount code and/or addition of new discount code for Insurance premium calculation

 ## **<span style="color:blue">How to maintain models?</span>**